 Anti-Freeze Fish

-A New Species of Comb Jelly
+A New Marine Species of Comb Jelly

 Duobrachium sparksae is the newly discovered species of comb jelly floating off the coast of Puerto Rico.
 NOAA classifies this as a species of comb jelly.
 Transparent and small, duobrachium sparksae resembles the comb jelly.
 Note that comb jellies are not related to jellyfish; (their phylum classifications are different.)
 This little floating wonder resembles a hot air balloon and walnut.
 They are not as dangerous to humans as jellyfish.
 The Smithsonian offers public access to high-definition videos of this finely detailed creature.
 Currently, scientists are uncertain of the role of the comb jelly in our ecosystem.